ros2/design/articles/055_ros_parameter_design.md

     Since the validation criteria can be arbitrary complex and can potentially not be communicated to a client the parameter server could offer to validate an atomic set of parameters and respond with a boolean flag if the values would be accepted (based on the current criteria).
     Obviously the result might be different when the values are set shortly after but it would allow to implement validators in e.g. a GUI generically.

-- **Check what parameters are expected to be set for a particular Node**
+- **Provide visibility into what parameters are expected to pass validation vs be rejected**

-    This would help prevent logical errors which arrise from setting the wrong parameter based on a typo.
-    The node could enforce this by rejecting unexpected names, but there are some cases where knowing the expected parameter names would be useful for developer tools.
+    When updating a value it can be valuable to know if the parameter update would be accepted without actually requesting the change to happen.

 - **Provide clear rules on the lifetime of a parameter**